emilywatkins/ba-clone/README.md

 Current:
 A non-admin user can navigate to the site, click on a displayed recipe, and view that recipe.

-Upcoming:
-An admin user will be able to log in from the home page and have access to navigation unique from a non-admin user.
+An admin user is able to log in from the home page and have access to navigation unique from a non-admin user.

+An admin user can add new recipes.

+Future:
-An admin user will have access to CRUD functionality after logging in.
-They will be able to create, edit, delete recipes or articles.
+An admin user will be able to edit and delete recipes.

 Upon creation, the recipes or articles will be formatted to render in the html with an image, title, and description.